-"Ultimate Sushi: The World of Sushi Artisan Fujimoto Shigezo" produced in collaboration with NHK BS Premium will be re-broadcast on March 10 at 6 p.m.
+"Ultimate Sushi: The World of Sushi Artisan Fujimoto Shigezo", produced in collaboration with NHK BS Premium, will be re-broadcast on May 8th at 4:30 PM.

 About Ginza Sushi Aoki

 My sushi can be described as difficult, but if I could venture to say, I think it is sushi created by the always fresh character of the neighborhood called “Ginza.”

 I keep as a foundation the traditional Edomae techniques that I and my father before me arduously trained in and inherited.
 Upon this foundation, the ever-changing atmosphere of Ginza, conversations with food-loving guests, flavors I recall from my travels, these various components have become hints or sparks of inspiration, bestowing a unique identity upon the restaurant.

 Our nishi-azabu location is even more experimental, collaborating with chefs to give birth to more and more original sushi, and finding great approval from our guests.
 However, I accept that through comments received and my own sense of taste, it will take time to weed out the best among these.